sirdog9001/EnduraBot/mkdocs/docs/classes.md

 ### add_user()
 This method accepts the following arguements:

-- `target_id`: The Discord ID of a member to blacklist.
+- `target_id`: The Discord ID of the member to blacklist.
-- `mod_id`: The Discord ID of a member who performed the blacklisting.
+- `mod_id`: The Discord ID of the member who performed the blacklisting.

 The method will check if the `target_id` is in the blacklist and, if so, will raise a `ValueError`.